Can I do my own PAT testing?

 While anyone can carry out PAT testing without any qualifications or certification, it's essential to understand that a certain level of knowledge and competence is required.
 Misinterpreting test results can not only lead to serious safety risks but also to incorrect assessments of equipment.
 An untrained tester might incorrectly fail an appliance that is actually safe to use, causing unnecessary disruption and expense.

-Therefore, if you decide to do your own PAT testing, it's highly recommended that you attend a PAT testing course.
+Therefore, if you decide to do your own PAT testing, it’s highly recommended that you get some training to cover the inspection process, test limits and record keeping.
 You will gain an understanding of equipment construction types, how to identify potential issues, how to use test equipment, and how to interpret the results correctly.
-This training can help ensure that your PAT testing is both safe and accurate, avoiding both unnecessary risks and unnecessary costs.

 The Benefits of Doing Your Own PAT Testing